-Quite possible the perfect cocktail meatballs, this recipe for slow cooker bourbon meatballs is going to turn heads at any party or gathering.
+Quite possibly the perfect cocktail meatballs, this slow cooker bourbon meatballs recipe will turn heads at any party or gathering.
 With the deep, rich, sweet flavor of bourbon, along with honey barbecue and a handful of other ingredients, this is a recipe you’re going to be asked for again and again.
 And by all means, share away!

 If you’re asked to bring something to your next family party or get-together, this is the recipe.
 It’s super easy to make – basically dump a bunch of ingredients into a slow cooker and let it do it’s thing for 3 hours.
 That’s it!
 Just be prepared for them to go quickly.
 Because they’re THAT good!

 What are Bourbon Meatballs?

 Bourbon meatballs are an appetizer dish which uses frozen meatballs in a honey barbecue sauce that contains bourbon whiskey.
 Bourbon is prized by chefs and culinary artists for it’s unique flavor characteristics, which include flavors best described as vanilla, caramel and oak.
 Oak you say?
 Yes indeed, those barrels where bourbon spends it’s early days, imparts a unique flavor that is cherished by bourbon connoisseurs.

 For our bourbon meatballs, the bourbon works in harmony with honey barbecue sauce and a few other simple ingredients, most of which you probably already have on hand, to create a sauce that is savory, sweet and unbelievably good on meatballs.
 I mean, seriously, you’re not going to believe this.
 You’re going to say “Bourbon meatballs, where have you been all my life?!”